your-trickster/your-trickster.github.io/wiki/dichotomies.md

 **Dichotomy** — a division of a set into two subsets.
 In the context of psychological types the word is used to denote balanced dichotomies — ones where both sides are equally sized — specifically.

-The rest of dichotomies are the asymmetric ones.
-Some of them were introduced by David Keirsey (due to a mistake, perhaps), but other authors, primarily Linda Berens, helped make sense of them.

 ## Jung–Reinin

 These are dichotomies in the Jung–Reinin system of dichotomial symmetry.